amcveymoffatt/Data550_Group9_Midterm/README.md

 ### Requirements

 - `Packages`: Includes here, tidyverse, survival, and gtsummary.
-  - Missing packages are identified and installed in `01_load_data.R`
+  - Missing packages are identified and installed in `00_renv.R` using the renv package.
 - `R`
 - `Make`
 - `Git` (optional)